 PROPER CHARGE AMOUNT

-THE ENGINE DRIVE SYSTEM IS DESIGNED TO HOLD 24 OUNCES.
-THIS IS EQUAL TO 2 CANS OF R-134a AS SUPPLIED WITH THE SYSTEM.
+THE ENGINE DRIVE SYSTEM IS DESIGNED TO HOLD 24 to 30 OUNCES.
 THIS IS THE MAXIMUM CHARGE.
 The sight glass must clear by the time the return line (suction/large diameter hose) goes below 32 degrees F.

 GENERAL INFORMATION